munkhdorj-m/Python-exercise-22-File-Handling/README.md

 **Problem:**

-Create a file named story.txt with some text.
+Create a file that is given for example "story.txt" with some text.
 Write a program that reads the file and prints its content.